 At 5 stitches to the inch and a tunic length, as shown here, you’ll need 7 (7, 8, 8, 9, 9, 9, 10, 10, 11, 12, 13) hanks of MC, and 1 hank of CC to make a standard (32, 34, 36, 38, 40, 42, 44, 48, 52, 56, 60)’’ / 76 (81.5, 86.5, 91.5, 96.5, 101.5, 106.5, 112, 122, 132, 142, 152.5) cm sweater.

 If you’d like a shorter sweater, you’ll definitely need less yarn than this – in that case, I recommend Hannah Fettig’s excellent resource Stashbot, available both as a printed pamphlet and as an iOS app.
+(CustomFit will give you a yardage estimate before you finalize a custom pattern, but stashbot is great for estimating yarn requirements when purchasing yarn.)

 Only logged in customers who have purchased this product may leave a review.